-Now, we have instant messaging.
-We have live video apps, such as Skype.
-The world is more connected, and people seem more willing to travel to meet people they met first online.
+Everyday the world is more connected, and people seem more willing to travel to meet the people they love

 It’s so much easier to build a long-distance relationship, and the stigma that was once attached to it is peeling off.